Click any question to view its answer. To narrow the list of Frequently Asked Questions, you may click the topics on the right.

 Is the Gamma Knife painful?

 Patients may feel a slight pressure when the Gamma Knife frame is attached to the head.
-Local anesthetic or intravenous medication will be used to help relax you and avoid discomfort.
+Medication is given to help patient relax and topical and local anesthetic will be used to numb the pin sites.
 The Gamma Knife procedure itself is completely painless.

 Why is it called a Gamma Knife?